chalecao/ant-design-mobile/README.md

     * compile es and umd and cjs module in component folder
     * easily used with rollup

+tips：compiled file in dist dir, recommend use .es.js file which use es module. default .js file is cjs module.

 ## Ant Design Mobile

 [Ant Design Mobile](https://github.com/ant-design/ant-design-mobile)